PENN Entertainment Inc. (PENN) Stock: Analyzing the Market Value

-PENN Entertainment Inc. (NASDAQ: PENN) has a higher price-to-earnings ratio of 22.93x compared to its average ratio, and the 36-month beta value for PENN is at 2.23.
+PENN Entertainment Inc. (NASDAQ: PENN) has a higher price-to-earnings ratio of 23.21x compared to its average ratio,, and the 36-month beta value for PENN is at 2.22.
 Analysts have varying views on the stock, with 9 analysts rating it as a “buy,” 2 rating it as “overweight,” 8 as “hold,” and 0 as “sell.”

 Sponsored